brouhaha/life-cell-contest/README.md

 As time permits, I'll add some of the other entries here.

+## My design (not a contest entry)

 I started working on a design after I announced the challenge.
-Obviously I didn't enter the challenge myself, but after I validated my design in a simulator, on June 17th at 1738 MDT I tweeted the ssh256sum of the [schematic PDF](reference/brouhaha.pdf).
+After I validated my design in a simulator, on June 17th at 1738 MDT I tweeted the ssh256sum of the [schematic PDF](reference/brouhaha.pdf).
+On July 2nd, after the contest deadline, I tweeted [notes regarding my design](reference/notes.txt).
+Many of the contestant's designs work similarly.

 ## Honorable mentions